PartyDAO/party-protocol/docs/governance.md

 Parties are initialized with fixed governance options which will (mostly) never change for the Party's lifetime.
 They are defined in the `PartyGovernance.GovernanceOpts` struct with the fields:

 - `hosts`: Array of initial party hosts.
 This is the only configuration that can change because hosts can transfer their privilege to other accounts.
-- `voteDuration`: Duration in seconds a proposal can be voted on after it has been proposed.
+- `voteDuration`: After being a proposal has been proposed, this is how long (in seconds) members can vote for it to pass.
+If this window expires before the proposal passes, it will be considered defeated.
 - `executionDelay`: Duration in seconds a proposal must wait after being passed before it can be executed.
 This gives hosts time to veto malicious proposals that have passed.
 - `passThresholdBps`: Minimum ratio of votes vs `totalVotingPower` supply to consider a proposal passed.
-This is expressed in bps, i.e., 1e4 = 100%.
+This is expressed in basis points, i.e., 100 = 1%.
 - `totalVotingPower`: Total voting power of the Party.
-This should be the sum of weights of all (possible) voting cards given to members.
+This should be the sum of weights of all (possible) Governance NFTs given to members.
 Note that nowhere is this assumption enforced, as there may be use-cases for minting more than 100% of voting power, but the logic in crowdfund contracts cannot mint more than `totalVotingPower`.
 - `feeBps`: The fee taken out of this Party's [distributions](#distributions) to reserve for `feeRecipient` to claim.
 Typically this will be set to an address controlled by PartyDAO.
 - `feeRecipient`: The address that can claim distribution fees for this Party.